coolsoft-ita/autopintab/README.md

 select the new AutoPinTab context menu item.

 This menu contains items to quickly add current URL to your AutoPinTab patterns.
-**NOTE:** a disabled item means that the tab is already auto-pinned.

-Once added you can reload the tab (or open a new one) and check if it gets pinned automatically.
+Now reload the tab (or open a new one) and check if it gets pinned automatically.

 Licensing
 ---------